sectorsedgecommunity/mapping-docs/docs/index.md

 lastUpdated: false
 ---

 This wiki is **very** incomplete, and under heavy development.
-If you want to contribute, join the Community Discord server linked in Resources.
+If you want to contribute, make a fork of the GitHub repo and submit a pull request.

 [Getting Started](gettingstarted.md)